Rodrigocambraia14/SENAC-exercise-UC08-ShopByOrder/README.md

-# SENAC-exercise-UC08-ShopByOrder
+# ShopByOrder
- Essential oil store without E-commerce - SENAC
+ Essential oil store without E-commerce

-Project made as an exercise at SENAC, made with ASP.NET framework, C#, MySQL, HTML5 and CSS3.
+Project made with ASP.NET framework, C#, MySQL, HTML5 and CSS3.

 It has a few products, a gallery, Login / Logout system and a talk-to-seller function to make orders.